The Western Pennsylvania Golf Association was founded in 1899 to conduct competitions and championship golf remains one of our three core functions.

-The WPGA was founded in 1899 to conduct competitions and it remains one of the three primary focuses today.
-The history of Championship golf in Western Pennsylvania is steeped in tradition.
-Two Championships conducted by the Association are over a century in age and the West Penn Amateur Championship has been played the same number of times as the United States Open.
+The history of championship golf in Western Pennsylvania is steeped in tradition.
+Two competitions conducted by the Association are over a century in age and the West Penn Amateur Championship has been played the same number of times as the United States Open.
 The first West Penn Open Championship and Amateur Championship were played at Schenley Park in 1899.
 Only wars have interrupted these championships through the years.

 The Palmer Cup Matches WPGA Amateurs against Tri-State PGA professionals each fall at Latrobe Country Club in a Ryder Cup format competition.
 The team is selected based on a player’s Honor Roll points achieved throughout the championship season.
 The Williamson Cup matches four WPGA Junior’s against eleven other Golf Association Junior teams each August and is comprised of winners of Junior Championships as well as players placing high on the Junior Honor Roll.

 The Association also conducts ten USGA Qualifying Rounds which date back to 1927.
 They include the Open, Senior Open, Amateur, Amateur Public Links, Junior Amateur, Mid-Amateur, and Senior Amateur.

 |Interstate Challenge Cup (WPGA vs. NOGA)|

 |Net Four-Ball Championship|